Get access to everything we publish when you sign up for Outside+.

-Yoshiyuki Ogata made waves last June with his first bouldering World Cup win, at Vail, but the 21-year-old has been proving himself as a multi-disciplinary climber for years.
-In 2017, he placed first in both Lead and Bouldering at the IFSC Youth World Championships in Innsbruck, Austria, and in May he set a new Japanese speed-climbing record.
+Yoshiyuki Ogata made waves in June 2019 with his first bouldering World Cup win, at Vail, but the now 23-year-old has been proving himself as a multi-disciplinary climber for years.
+In 2017, he placed first in both Lead and Bouldering at the IFSC Youth World Championships in Innsbruck, Austria, and in May 2020 he set a new Japanese speed-climbing record.
 Ogata, of Yokohama, Japan, began bouldering at the age of 10 after seeing the sport on TV.
-He was quick to develop power and precision on the wall.
 Within three years, he was competing nationally, and at 16, he participated in his first World Cup.

-“I always try not to think about results too much,” he said.
-“I just keep smiling and enjoy climbing.
-And luckily there are many strong climbers in Japan,” who provide camaraderie and motivation during training sessions.
+“I always try not to think about results too much,” he said to Gym Climber.
+“I just keep smiling and enjoy climbing.”